etabrizi/tag-form/README.md

 # tag-forms

-A litle example of an application using the revealing prototype pattern.
+A little example of an application using the revealing prototype pattern.

+Add any number of enteries without the need of manual submission.